 This course prepares students for the Common Core Geometry Regents exam which is required for an Advanced Regents diploma.
 Students will study congruence, proof and constructions, right triangles and trigonometry, circles, expressing geometric properties with equations, geometric measurement and dimension and modeling with geometry.
 They will be expected to present valid arguments justified by axioms, definitions and theorems.
 Graphing calculators will be integrated into the curriculum and will be available for in-class use.
+The recommended calculator is the TL-Nspire CX graphing calculator.
+The state does not allow

 The recommended calculator is the TI-Nspire CX graphing calculator.
 The state does not allow the use of the TI-Nspire CX CAS calculator or any calculator with symbolic manipulation on the Regents examination.